-HERITAGE 2016 will be held at Lisbon, the capital of Portugal.
+HERITAGE 2018 will be held at Granada, Spain.

-The venue will be the School of Arts and Humanities - University of Lisbon.
+The venue will be at the School of Arts and Humanities - University of Lisbon.

 Lisbon is located at 38°42′49.75″N 9°8′21.79″W, situated at the North bank of the Tagus River.
 The city occupies an area of 84.94 km2 (33 sq mi), and its city boundaries, unlike those of most major cities, are narrowly defined by its historical centre.
 The rest of the urbanised area of the Lisbon metropolitan area is known generically as Greater Lisbon Nowadays this region concentrates a significant part of the country's population: circa 3 million people (approximately 1/3 of Portugal's population) live there.
 Inside the city limits the number of permanent inhabitants exceeds 500.000.